KatherineMichel/pinax-tutorial/typical_django_project_versus_pinax_project.md

 ## How Pinax Projects and Apps Are Different

-The Pinax ecosystem includes a handy command line interface tool called [Pinax CLI](https://github.com/pinax/pinax-cli) that can be used to install a Pinax starter project locally in place of a regular Django project.
+The Pinax ecosystem includes a handy command line interface tool [pinax-cli](https://github.com/pinax/pinax-cli) that can be used to install a Pinax starter project locally in place of a regular Django project.

 The Pinax CLI uses the ```django.core.management.call_command()``` to automatically call the ```startproject``` command from within the Pinax CLI script, using the Pinax starter project package stored on GitHub as the Django ```template``` instead of the default Django template.